 The type of tea — green, white, black, etc. — actually has relatively little effect on the caffeine level.
 The biggest difference comes from brewing.

 Hotter water and longer steep times are going to soak out more of that caffeine.
-Some folks like their English Breakfast tea at a two-minute steep, where others enjoy a five-minute steep - and they’re each drinking two very different cups of tea, in terms of caffeine.
+Some folks like their English Breakfast tea at a two-minute steep, whereas others enjoy a five-minute steep - and they’re each drinking two very different cups of tea in terms of caffeine intake.

 8) Caffeine in tea may affect you differently than caffeine in coffee

-When it comes to caffeine, folks tend to report less of a “crash” feeling after drinking tea compared to coffee.
+When it comes to the effects of caffeine consumption, folks tend to report less of a “crash” feeling after drinking tea compared to coffee.
 Again, coffee has way more caffeine, and the average American’s coffee consumption tends to be in much higher quantities than their respective tea consumption.

-Green tea and white tea have an added benefit, thanks to an amino acid called L-theanine, which exhibits strong antioxidant-like properties.5 L-theanine slows the absorption of caffeine and also assists the brain in producing alpha brain waves - patterns that are seen during states of calm, alertness, and focus.
+Green tea and white tea have additional health benefits, thanks to an amino acid called L-theanine, which exhibits strong antioxidant-like properties.5 L-theanine slows the absorption of caffeine and also assists the brain in producing alpha brain waves - patterns that are seen during states of calm, alertness, and focus.

 9) Tea gets rebrewed; coffee does not!

 Both coffee and tea are prepared in delightfully creative and nuanced ways.
-There’s one significant cultural difference here, though: tea people rebrew, or resteep, their tea leaves, whereas coffee grounds are single-serve only.
-You make a pot or a cup, and then you toss them.
+There’s one significant cultural difference here, though: tea drinkers rebrew, or resteep, their tea leaves, whereas coffee grounds are single-serve only.
+Coffee drinkers make a pot or a cup, and then toss them.
 So where does this difference come from?